Post-Grad Planning and Alumni Services

 Things to consider about Graduate School

 The following questions will help determine if graduate school is right for you.
 We encourage you to meet with a counselor to discuss any additional questions or concerns you may have.
-You can also find more information by reading our graduate school packet.

 - Is graduate school necessary for your career/personal goals?
 Should you go to grad school immediately after receiving your Bachelor’s degree, or should you consider working in your field for a period of time before applying?